natenka/pyneng-book-en/docs/source/book/25_db/order_by.rst

     7 rows in set
     Time: 0.039s

-With help of ORDER BY operator you can derive entries from *switch* table by sorting them by the switch name:
+With help of ORDER BY operator you can derive entries from *switch* table by sorting them by switch name:

 .. code:: sql